Abhirami (actress, born 1983): Career

 Abhirami made her debut in director Adoor Gopalakrishnan's film Kathapurushan.
 While in college, Abhirami worked as a TV anchor for the program Top Ten which aired on the Asianet channel, which according to Abhirami was "quite popular" and got her a film offer.
 She also appeared in the 100-episode Malayalam serial Akshaya Pathram, directed by Sreekumaran Thampi.
 She changed her screen name to Abhirami, the character name of the heroine of the film Gunaa, being "obsessed with the role and the name".

 She had a small role in the Malayalam film Pathram in 1999 and in the series Mercara directed by Jude Attipetty.
 Later she acted in the films Millennium Stars, Njangal Santhushtaranu, and Sradha before shifting to Tamil cinema.

 Her first Tamil film was Vaanavil (2000) opposite Arjun, which was a "big hit" and was followed by Middle Class Madhavan (2001), as well as Dost (2001), Samudhiram (2001) and Samasthanam (2001) with R. Sarathkumar.
 A notable film in her career was Virumaandi (2004), in which she appeared as a Tamil village girl from Madurai opposite Kamal Haasan.
 Besides Tamil and Malayalam, she has appeared in Telugu and Kannada films and was a notable Tollywood actress.
 In 2003, she appeared opposite Upendra in the film Raktha Kanneeru and opposite Shiva Rajkumar in Sri Ram.
 In 2004, she retired from the film industry and settled in the United States for her studies.
 She went on to work as the marketing director of an MNC there.

 She went on to host Rishimoolam, a talk show on the Tamil television channel Puthuyugam.

 After a 10-year hiatus, she returned to the film industry in 2014 and acted in multiple films as a supporting actress until 2021 when she got a role as one of lead actresses in the film Maara after 17 years.
 She also became a reality show judge through the show Sa Re Ga Ma Pa Li'l Champs (2023).
 She was cast in the supporting role in the action drama film Vettaiyan (2024) with Rajinikanth.
 Shen then appeared in the black comedy Jolly O Gymkhana (2024) as well as hyperlink thriller, Once Upon A Time in Madras (2024).
 She is back on screen with the Ulaganayagan Kamal Haasan in director Mani Ratnam, Thug Life (2025).
+She reunites with Arjun after 25 years regarding the long gap between Vaanavil (2000) and Blast (2026).